Measure F-Measure for a Safer Emeryville

 Research shows that 90% of a child’s brain development occurs before age five.
 Ensuring access to early childhood education benefits everyone in the community with significant and long-lasting effects such as better preparing students to succeed in elementary school, reducing school dropouts, increasing high school and college graduation rates, better preparing students for today’s workforce and keeping kids away from crime.
 Accordingly, the City of Emeryville is looking to preserve access to the quality childcare provided by the Emeryville Child Development Center (ECDC) to serve more local families.

-LOCAL FUNDING FOR LOCAL NEEDS
+MEASURE F: LOCAL FUNDING FOR LOCAL NEEDS

 - Protecting the safety of Emeryville residents